ShambhaviKh/IDS-706-Week-2-Mini-Assignment/README.md

 * Convert boolean target is_best_seller to 0/1.

+* Check for invalid data like negative values in price, checking for outliers in ratings

 ## Feature Engineering
 * Correlation heatmap to visualize relationships between numeric features.
 * Discount amount: original_price - discounted_price.